Ficool

 Ah.
 She's one of those.

-"Fine," G6 said simply, filing the information away.
+"Fine."
+G6 filed the information away.

 Did she just completely ignore all my murderous intent?
 Or did she just accept it?

-"Then I'll be leaving," G6 said.
+"Then I'll be leaving."
+G6 said.

 The others could only stare, utterly confused by the Queen's final, cryptic words.